-Bilingual authorization candidates complete their field work experiences in bilingual classrooms alongside a credentialed cooperating teacher.
-Candidates have opportunities to teach in both English and Spanish and to focus on supporting students’ Spanish and English language development while simultaneously attending to academic growth.
-Across the placements, candidates have opportunities to participate in both dual immersion and transitional models of bilingual education.
-For the academic year, candidates are assigned a university supervisor with expertise in bilingual education.
-Supervisors provide support in all aspects of the field placement as well as support for the candidate, as needed, in developing Spanish language skills specific to the school context.
+Bilingual authorization candidates complete their fieldwork in bilingual classrooms alongside a credentialed and authorized cooperating teacher.
+Candidates have the opportunity to teach both in English and Spanish, and to participate in both dual immersion and transitional models of bilingual education.
+Candidates are also assigned a university supervisor with expertise in bilingual education, who supports the candidate in both field placement and language development, as needed.